We are always here to assist & make your experience better.

 Such cheeses will not have a long shelf life, we will always help you select the correct amount for your needs.

 Gort na Mona

 Each of these cheeses are hand-washed regularly by the cheesemaker while they mature.
-This encourages bacteria to form, giving each wash rind cheese its own unique flavour and texture.
-The flavour of wash rind cheese will start of milder and will develop flavours while it matures.
+This encourages bacteria to form, giving each washed rind cheese its own unique flavour and texture.
+The flavour of washed rind cheese will start off mild and will develop flavours while it matures.

 As the name suggests, hard cheeses are firm and dense.
 Hard cheeses are pressed when made, reducing the moisture and allowing them to be aged.

 Hard cheeses usually have their own savoury flavours.
 This will be more powerful the longer the cheese has matured.